 Both the Amazon Prime Store Card and Amazon Store Card offer 0% financing for consumers on certain kinds of Amazon purchases:

-- Purchases of $599 or more if fully within 12 months.
+- Purchases of $600 or more if fully paid within 12 months.

 - Select Amazon purchases if fully paid within 24 months.

-Amazon is also frequently featured as a destination to spend credit card points including Chase Freedom, Discover Cash Match, and Blue Cash for Amex.
+Amazon is also frequently featured as a destination to spend credit card points by credit programs including Chase Freedom, Discover Cash Match, and Blue Cash for Amex.

 In 2018, Amazon extended the 5% cash back reward to purchases at Whole Foods on the Prime Rewards Visa Card.
 This is one example of how Amazon is adding perks and exclusive benefits for Prime customers, making the cards more competitive and attractive to customers in-store.

-More broadly, Amazon’s Visa cards suggest they are pushing beyond limited-use store cards and driving to become more of an everyday card.
+More broadly, Amazon’s Visa cards suggest it is pushing beyond limited-use store cards into everyday-use cards.

 “Our vision is that every day Prime makes your life better, easier and more fun, and shopping at Whole Foods Market with exclusive deals and savings is all of this and more.” — Cem Sibay, vice president, Amazon Prime